ruby-conferences/ruby-conferences.github.io/README.md

 * `cfp_close_date`: If there is a CFP deadline, enter that here - ISO8601 formatted (yyyy-mm-dd).
 * `cfp_link`: A link to the CFP submission page.
 * `status`:  Typically you want to put "Cancelled", "Postponed" or "To be announced" here.
-* `date_precision`: Controls the precision of the `start_date` and `end_date` when the conference dates aren't announced just yet but it's confirmed that the conference is happening.
+* `date_precision`: Controls the precision of the `start_date` and `end_date` when the conference dates aren't announced just yet, but it's confirmed that the conference is happening.
 Possible values: `full` (implicit default), `month` or `year`.
 The `start_date` and `end_date` fields still need to be fully formatted ISO8601 dates, you can put the last day of the month/year in it so it also gets ordered properly.
 * `announced_on`: The date on which the conference was announced - ISO8601 formatted (yyyy-mm-dd).
-This date is used as the publish date for the [RSS feed](https://rubyconferences.org/feed.xml) so people can stay up to date with newly announced conferences.
+This date is used as the publishing date for the [RSS feed](https://rubyconferences.org/feed.xml) so people can stay up to date with newly announced conferences.

 Extra keys for the past events: